 Example 2 - Maintaining speed up an incline

 How much horsepower is required to maintain a speed of 55 mph up a 10° incline assuming the following information:

 • 5,000 lb vehicle

-• 5% loss do to friction between tire and road
+• 5% loss due to friction between tire and road

-• 10% loss do to wind resistance (drag force)
+• 10% loss due to wind resistance (drag force)

 A = 0 since the vehicle is at moving at constant velocity, thus:

 Fx - (5000 lbs)*sin(10°)

 The vehicle experiences a total loss of 15% do to wind resistance and friction, so we'll multiply 868.24 lbs by 1.15 in our power equation below.